ed-andre/betterjobs/docs/project-scope.md

 1. Create a robust data pipeline using Dagster to:
    - Retrieve job listings from company career sites
    - Process and standardize job data from different platforms
-   - Store structured job data in a DuckDB database
+   - Store structured job data in BigQuery database
    - Schedule regular updates to maintain fresh listings

 2. Develop a user interface to: